Use the Troubleshoot Workflows tool to inspect trigger settings and understand why a workflow ran or didn’t for a particular conversation or ticket.

 Channel rules: e.g., web, email, WhatsApp, etc.

-For example, this conversation was started by a lead and two workflow triggers for “Customer sent their first message” were available but the first one didn’t match because the trigger audience was set to user.
+For example, this conversation was started by a lead so the trigger "Customer sent a message" didn’t match because the audience was set to user.

 FAQs